 How risky is the Financial Analysis Software supply chain?

 The supply chain risk for financial analysis software is low.
-Vendors of financial analysis software source inputs from a multitude of first-tier upstream suppliers, including computer manufacturers, data processing and hosting services providers, intellectual property licensing firms and analytics and pattern recognition software publishers.
-These upstream markets exhibit a high...
+Vendors of financial analysis software source inputs from a multitude of first tier upstream suppliers, including computer manufacturers, data processing and hosting services providers, intellectual property licensing firms and analytics and pattern recognition software publishers.
+These upstream markets exhibit a...
 Subscribe to learn more.